Kasheftin/nuxt-nest-graphql-auth/README.md

 $ cd backend
 ````

-Here's the all `.env` configuration we need (it must be added to .gitignore):
+Here's the all `.env` configuration we need (it needs to be added to .gitignore):

 ````
 PORT=3001